 Brett Jenkins, Nexstar Media Group, Inc.

-Brett Jenkins, Senior Vice President, Chief Technology Officer of Nexstar Media Group, Inc. since 2014, oversees the company’s engineering and IT functions and advises the executive team on new technologies, trends and best practices for integration.
-Previously, he served as VP-CTO at Lin Media from 2011-14, after working at Ion Media Networks, Thales and Thomson.
-He earned his Bachelor of Science in Electrical Engineering, cum laude, from University of Massachusetts, Amherst in 1992 and his Master of Business Administration degree from Boston University in 2005.
+Brett Jenkins, Senior Vice President, Chief Technology Officer of Nexstar Media Group, Inc., oversees the company’s engineering and IT functions and advises the executive team on new technologies, trends and best practices for integration.
+Before joining Nexstar in 2014, he served as VP-CTO at Lin Media from 2011-14, after working at Ion Media Networks, Thales and Thomson.
+He earned his engineering degree, cum laude, from University of Massachusetts, Amherst in 1992 and his Master of Business Administration degree from Boston University in 2005.
 Jenkins has also served on the External Advisory Board for the University of Massachusetts’ Department of Electrical and Computer Engineering and was a member of the FCC’s Communications Security, Reliability, and Interoperability Council.